millicentpschmidt/DataScienceTTS/README.md

 # DataScienceTTS
-My name is Millicent Schmidt, and I am currently a math and science teacher at a public arts conservatory high school in New Orleans.
-I am hoping to take my data analysis skills and scientific background and change careers.
+My name is Millicent Schmidt (she/her or they/them), and I am currently a math and science teacher at a public arts conservatory high school in New Orleans.
+I am planning to take my data analysis skills and scientific background and change careers.
 This year of teaching has been hellish, but I've been thinking about changing careers for a while.
 I will miss the kids though.

 I would like to find a remote data science position to afford me more flexibility and work-life balance.
+After listening to the Super Data Science podcast, I am even more committed to this change.
+I think this will be the right fit for me in so many ways, but hearing about people working to change the world with data science was inspiring and exactly what I want to do.
+Makes it a little easier to work so hard.